biocore/cmi-workshops/docs/qiita-16S-processing.rst

 Processing 16S data
 -------------------

-Scroll back up and click on the `per_sample_FASTQ` object, and select "Process".
+Scroll back up and click on the `FASTQ` object, and select "Process".
 This will bring you to another network visualization interface.
 Here, you can add processing steps to your objects.